4 Helpful Font Pairing Tips – Typography for Teachers

 These fonts come in a variety of styles and can resemble a handwritten look (both print and cursive).
 They are the types of fonts you may see on TPT resources.
 A lot of font artists such as KA Fonts, KG fonts, and PB fonts are all display fonts.

-Choosing the right fonts depends on who your audience is and what your message is.
+Choosing the right fonts depends on your audience and your message.

 It can be hard to figure out and navigate which fonts go well together, which fonts to avoid, and which fonts clash.
-Here are a few simple tips that you can take away and use right now if you are creating something for your classroom or if you’re creating TPT resources.
+Here are a few simple font pairing tips to use right now, whether you’re creating something for your classroom or a TPT resource.

 1. Use font families.

-Font families are your friends!
-Font families are typefaces that range in weight, from very thin to super bold and think.
+Font families are typefaces that range in weight (line thickness).
 Montserrat is an example of a font family.

-It’s easy to pair a bold heading with thinner body text when you find font families.
-If you want to use the same font in a resource or document, this is a great way to separate heading and body text – just use different font weights and text sizes!
+It’s easy to pair a bold heading with thinner body text in a font family.
+If you want to use the same font in a document, this is a great way to distinguish sections – just use different font weights and text sizes!

 3. Pair a serif with a sans-serif font.

-One example is that you can pair a serif font such as Playfair Display and use that as a heading, and you can change the weight so you can make it more bold or less bold.
+One example is that you can pair a serif font such as Playfair Display as a heading, and change the weight to make it more or less bold.

 2

 Usually you can tell pretty quickly that there’s something not right with the fonts you put together.
-Follow that instinct.
+Follow that instinct – fonts should be visually distinct.

 3